5 Foods High In Magnesium and Their Health Benefits

 There are a number of health issues associated with low levels of magnesium, including:

 - High Blood Pressure

 - Migraine Headaches

-If you are not able to eat at least one of these foods on a daily basis you may also consider adding a whole-food Magnesium supplement such as the one offered by NATURELO.
+If you are not able to eat at least one of these foods on a daily basis, you may also consider adding a plant-based Magnesium supplement.